rjjrbatarao/vla_notes/README.md

 ```

 ## OTHER TODO
 Happiness and Sadness has link to fear and pain, these can be investigated as well.
+Will incorporating this to all robot senses would make a more human like machines?

 ## References
 ```